JarbasAl/blog/_posts/2023-10-16-no-language-left-behind.md

 ### Configuration

-You can configure the FasterWhisperLangClassifier with different settings and models, depending on your requirements.
-For example, to use a specific model:
+You can configure the language classifier plugins with different settings and models, depending on your requirements.

+For example, to use a specific model in FasterWhisperLangClassifier:

 ```json
 "listener": {